-Advertising and promotion.
-Advertising and promotion costs were \$99.6 million for 2018, \$92.4 million for 2017, and \$80.2 million for 2016.
-The increases for 2018 from 2017 and for 2017 from 2016 are primarily driven by higher promotion and media costs as we seek to broaden our distribution efforts globally.
-The increase for 2018 was also impacted by the launch of a new media advertising campaign in 2018.
+Advertising and promotion costs were \$99.6 million for 2018, an increase of \$7.2 million, or 7.8%, compared with 2017.
+The increase in advertising and promotion costs for 2018 from 2017 is primarily driven by the creation and launch of a media advertising campaign in 2018.

 Product-related costs.
 Product-related costs consists of non-advisory related costs that we incur to service certain T. Rowe Price products.
+Product-related costs were \$153.2 million for 2019, a decrease of \$3.9 million, or 2.5%, compared with 2018.
+The decrease is primarily due to lower costs incurred to provide administrative services to the U.S. mutual funds, partially offset by higher operating costs of our collective investment trusts as client transfers have increased the number of trusts and their average net assets over the last year.

 Product-related costs were \$157.1 million for 2018, an increase of \$11.1 million, or 7.6%, compared with 2017.
 The increase is primarily due to higher operating costs of our collective investment trusts as client transfers have increased the number of trusts and their average net assets over the last year.
 Also contributing to the increase were higher costs incurred to provide administrative services to the U.S. mutual funds.

-Product-related costs were \$146.0 million for 2017, an increase of \$6.3 million, or 4.5%, compared with 2016.
-The increase is primarily due to higher costs incurred to provide administrative services to the U.S. mutual funds and recordkeeping services to defined contribution retirement plans.

 Technology, occupancy, and facility costs.
 Technology, occupancy, and facility costs consists of depreciation expense, technology equipment and maintenance, software, and costs related to our facilities.
-These costs were \$383.9 million for 2018, \$350.5 million for 2017, and \$319.8 million for 2016.
-The increases for 2018 from 2017 and for 2017 from 2016 are due primarily to incremental investment in our technology capabilities, including related depreciation, hosted solution licenses, and maintenance programs, as well as expanded office facilities and new locations.
+These costs were \$427.3 million for 2019, \$383.9 million for 2018, and \$350.5 million for 2017.
+The increases over the last two years were due primarily to additional incremental investment in our technology capabilities, including related depreciation and hosted solution licenses, as well as office expansion costs.
+The 2019 year also included certain non-recurring office facility costs that were recognized in the fourth quarter.

 General, administrative, and other costs.
 General, administrative, and other costs consist of costs associated with the overall management of the firm, including information services, professional services, travel and entertainment, research costs, and other general operating expenses.
-These costs were \$296.0 million for 2018, \$279.7 million for 2017, and \$218.1 million for 2016.
-The increases for 2018 from 2017 and for 2017 from 2016 were a result of our continued investment in our strategic initiatives and other growing operational and regulatory demands on the business.
-Specifically, about two-thirds of the increase for 2017 as compared with 2016 was attributable to increased professional fees incurred to support these continued investments in our operational and regulatory business demands.
-The increased level of professional fees for 2017 did not recur for 2018.
+These costs were \$321.9 million for 2019, \$296.0 million for 2018, and \$279.7 million for 2017.
+The increases for 2019 from 2018 and for 2018 from 2017 were a result of our continued investment in our strategic initiatives, higher third-party investment research costs, and other growing operational and regulatory demands on the business.